chrisMartinezDeveloper/mapty-course-project/README.md

 # Mapty Project

 - [Udemy Course Project](https://www.udemy.com/course/the-complete-javascript-course/)
-- Coded the JavaScript from scratch from a HTML template
+- Coded the entirety of the JavaScript from a HTML template

 # Development Stack 📚